girder/girder/docs/prerequisites.rst

 Windows
 ------

-.. note:: **Windows is not supported and tested.
-This information is provided
+.. warning:: **Windows is not supported or tested.
+This information is
-    for developers; use at your own risk.**
+    provided for developers; use at your own risk.**

 Install setuptools `<https://pypi.python.org/pypi/setuptools>`_ for python.
 You may need to add python\scripts to your path (it is necessary for npm to